Chukchi Myths perspective on Special Relativity: Introduction

 It is remarkable how Bogoraz explains the similarity. ``What are the reasons for such a striking similarity between the constructs of modern physics and the traditions of prehistoric times?
 Clearly, primitive consciousness, like modern consciousness, utilizes the same way of perceiving the world, and both operate on the basis of identical relationships between subject and object, observer and observed.
 After all, modern mathematical physics, for all the ingenious complexity of its mathematical figures, ultimately simplifies and, as it were, returns to the semi-instinctive worldview of primitive consciousness, not yet purified and obscured by the formal scholasticism of nominal philosophy" \cite{Bogoraz_1923}.

-In this short essay, I will attempt to present the basic concepts of special relativity in a way that is consistent with the fundamental tenet of the shamanic myth: that absolute time does not exist, and that proper time, as perceived by humans and all objects, is non-integrable (depending on the trajectory through spacetime).
-Essentially, this is a continuation of the work of \cite{Alizzi_2022}, but I hope to present the overall picture more simply and clearly.
+In this essay, I will attempt to present the basic concepts of special relativity in a way that is consistent with the fundamental tenet of the shamanic myth: that absolute time does not exist, and that proper time, as perceived by humans and all objects, is non-integrable (in the sense that it depends on the trajectory through spacetime connecting two specific events in spacetime).
+In essence, this is a continuation and further development of the ideas of the work \cite{Alizzi_2022}.

+Perhaps the following artistic illustration will help to understand the non-integrability idea of the proper time, embedded in the Chukchi myth (see Fig.\ref{fig0}).
+Imagine that the internal clocks of the shaman and his son are represented by small hamster balls.
+Inside there are identical hamsters running at the same constant speed.
+As a result, the hamster balls roll along the surface of the ``ground” without slipping or twisting.
+Looking at the Fig.\ref{fig0}, it immediately becomes obvious that the number of revolutions made by the hamster balls depends not only on their initial and final positions, but also on the trajectory of their movement.
+Thus, such hamster balls allow to study the geometry of the ``land" (spacetime) \cite{Wise_2006}\footnote{in \cite{Wise_2006} the hamster ball is used to illustrate the idea of Cartan's geometry.}.